 Consumer segmentation in the west vs. China

-Regional divides are more significant in Despite the rapid economic rise; China’s regions have developed at different rates, making consumer trends vary between regions.
+Despite the rapid economic rise; China’s regions have developed at different rates, making consumer trends vary between regions.
 But there is also a difference between tier-cities, urban-rural division, class division, and age division.
 Whereas Western consumer habits are more similar by region as various regions within each country are more or less equally developed.

 The west’s consumption power is concentrated in older consumers